sethwhenton/procurement-web/README.md

 - Fixed an issue where the budget was not limiting the user when selecting from the catalogue ✅
 - Added the sort feature to each table ✅
 - Additions to items, budgets and departments now checks for duplicates and prompts the admin ✅
+- Fixed the bug where users, departments, items and budgets were not being unique to each company✅

 ## Future Plans
 - Work on some extra few features for accessibility and convenience.
+- Finish its UI